Decidability of Querying First-Order Theories via Countermodels of Finite Width: Preliminaries

 {\bf Homomorphisms and substitutions.} A \emph{substitution} is a partial function over~$\mathbf{T}$.
 A~\emph{homomorphism} from a set of atoms~$\mathcal{X}$ to a set of atoms~$\mathcal{Y}$ is a substitution~$h$ from the terms of~$\mathcal{X}$ to the terms of~$\mathcal{Y}$ that satisfies: (i)~$\rpred(h(t_1), \smallldots, h(t_n)) \in \mathcal{Y}$, for all~$\rpred(t_1, \smallldots, t_n) \in \mathcal{X}$ , and (ii)~$h(\const{a}) = \const{a}$, for each~$\const{a} \in \mathbf{C}$ .
 A~homomorphism $h$ is an \emph{isomorphism} \iffi it is bijective and $h^{-1}$ is also a homomorphism. $\mathcal{X}$ and $\mathcal{Y}$ are \emph{isomorphic} (written $\mathcal{X} \cong \mathcal{Y}$) \iffi an isomorphism from $\mathcal{X}$ to $\mathcal{Y}$ exists.

 {\bf (Unions of) conjunctive queries and their satisfaction.} A {\em conjunctive query} (CQ) is a formula $\query(\vy) = \exists \vx .\phi(\vx, \vy)$ with $\phi(\vx, \vy)$ being a non-empty conjunction (sometimes construed as a set) of atoms over the variables from $\vx,\vy$ and constants.
 The variables from $\vy$ are called {\em free}.
 A \emph{Boolean} CQ (or BCQ) is a CQ with no free variables.
 A \emph{union of conjunctive queries} (UCQ) $\psi(\vy)$ is a disjunction of CQs with free variables $\vy$.
 We will treat UCQs as sets of CQs.
-Satisfaction of a BCQ $\query = \exists \vx .\phi(\vx)$ in an instance $\instance$ is defined as usual and coincides with the existence of a homomorphism from $\phi(\vx)$ to $\instance$. $\instance$ satisfies a union of BCQs, if it satisfies at least one of its disjuncts.
+Satisfaction of a BCQ $\query = \exists \vx .\phi(\vx)$ in an instance $\instance$, written $\instance \models q$, coincides with the existence of a homomorphism from $\phi(\vx)$ to $\instance$.
+As per standard FO semantics, $\instance$ satisfies a union of BCQs, if it satisfies at least one of its disjuncts.
 Given a FO sentence $\Phi$, we say that it is \emph{finitely controllable} if for every BCQ $q$ with $\Phi \not\models q$ there exists a finite model of $\Phi$ that does not satisfy $q$.
 An FO fragment is called finitely controllable if all of its sentences are.